 Carbondale

 There are two ways to find happiness in this small town: money (♢) or love (♡).
 You will need to build a good network at the local clubs to win hearts, and you will have to have the highest-quality spades to mine for diamonds.
-Organize your social and business network carefully, or your competitor may step in and co-opt your network.
+Arrange your affairs carefully, or your competitor may step in and co-opt your network.

 Objective